visiblevc/wordpress-starter/README.md

 - [Part 1: Setup a local development environment for WordPress with Docker](https://visible.vc/engineering/docker-environment-for-wordpress/)
 - [Part 2: Setup an asset pipeline for WordPress theme development](https://visible.vc/engineering/asset-pipeline-for-wordpress-theme-development/)
 - [Part 3: Optimize your wordpress theme assets and deploy to S3](https://visible.vc/engineering/optimize-wordpress-theme-assets-and-deploy-to-s3-cloudfront/)
-- Part 4: Auto deploy your site on your server (coming)

 ### Requirements